Motsols/bdd-tdd-with-js/README.md

    2. Run the command for the BDD tests (below) to generate step definitions
    3. Add these steps to /features/step-definitions/instructions-steps.js and implement the first one
    4. Add a unit test to /spec/exampleSpec.js and run it with karma start
-   5. Implement a testable javascript function and test it with Jasmine (tip: Jasmine SpyOn)
+   5. Implement a testable javascript function and test it with Jasmine (tip: SpyOn)
    6. Continue with tdd tests until you have fulfilled the first step in BDD.
 Then continue with the next step until the scenario is complete.
 Then write more scenarios (such as the one below) until the calculator is working.
  - When you enter 1+1 and click =, then the number 2 will show in the display
  - And so on